kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   -  If there is a responder next line, the eviction will continue, but the side effects or outcome of the eviction will not be the same.
 - Detection:
-  - `evictionrequest_controller_responder_state` metric should be observed to monitor the state of responders.
+  - `.status.targetResponders[].state` and `.status.responders[]` Eviction fields should be observed
+    to monitor the state and progress of responders.
 - Mitigation:
   - Responders should have sufficient heartbeat updates (e.g. every 3 minutes), so short to medium unavailability of the responder doesn't affect the eviction process.